mrxrsd/gojacego/README.md

 ### Custom Functions (W.I.P)

-Custom functions are allow programmers to add additional functions besides the ones already supported (sin, cos, asin, …).
+Custom functions allow programmers to add additional functions besides the ones already supported (sin, cos, asin, …).
 Functions are required to have a unique name (this name is case insensitive).
 The existing functions cannot be overwritten.

 ### Compile Time Constants (W.I.P)